cockroachdb/docs/v21.2/security-reference/authorization.md

 There is no technical distinction between a role or user in CockroachDB.
 A role/user can:

-- be permitted to log in to the [SQL shell](../cockroach-sql.html).
+- Be permitted to log in to the [SQL shell](../cockroach-sql.html).
-- be granted [privileges](#privileges) to specific actions and database objects.
+- Be granted [privileges](#privileges) to specific actions and database objects.
-- be a member of other users/roles, inheriting their privileges.
+- Be a member of other users/roles, inheriting their privileges.
-- have other users/roles as members that inherit its privileges.
+- Have other users/roles as members that inherit its privileges.
+- Be configured with other [role options](#role-options)

 We refer to these as "roles" when they are created for managing the privileges of their member "users" and not for logging in directly, which is typically reserved for "users".